Compound semiconductors

 Thin film metrology for compound semiconductors

-The increasing market demand for high-performing (opto)-electronic, high- power, high- frequency devices is driving today’s compound semiconductor industry to address new challenges.
+This increasing market demand for high-performing (opto)-electronic, high-power, high-frequency devices is driving today’s compound semiconductor industry to address new challenges.
 GaN and SiC are the materials of choice for high-power electronics.
-GaAs- based VCSELs are widely used for facial recognition in mobile phones, while GaN technology has revolutionized the LED lightening and high- frequency HEMT devices.
-The development of thin crystalline films with tailored optical and electrical properties, the continuous improvement of high-volume production processes, and enhanced quality management are all necessary to increase yield and control the costs of such devices.
-X-ray metrology is an ideal, proven tool to help the industry realize these goals.
+GaAs- based VCSELs are widely used for facial recognition in mobile phones, while GaN technology has revolutionized LED lighting and high-frequency HEMT devices.
+Innovations like thin crystalline films with tailored optical and electrical properties, the continuous improvement of high-volume production processes, and enhanced quality management are all necessary to increase the yield and control the costs of producing such devices.
+This is where X-ray metrology is an ideal, proven tool to help the industry realize these goals efficiently.

-Metrology tools based on X-ray techniques (XRD, XRR, and XRF) have been proven to be reliable and powerful.
-No other technique offers a unique combination of benefits – non-destructive measurement, accuracy, precision, and absolute analysis for the ex-situ investigation of epitaxial layers, heterostructures, and superlattice systems.
+Metrology tools based on X-ray techniques (XRDXRR, and XRF) have been proven to be reliable and powerful.
+No other technique offers the unique combination of benefits that X-ray techniques provide: non-destructive measurement, accuracy, precision, and absolute analysis for the ex-situ investigation of epitaxial layers, heterostructures, and superlattice systems.

-Since the early days, Malvern Panalytical has worked in close collaboration with the compound semiconductor industry to turn XRD and XRF into ‘backbone’ metrology tools.
-Knowing and understanding the analytical problems of our customers helps us offer efficient and automated control solutions for R&D through to volume semiconductor production.
+Malvern Panalytical has worked in close collaboration with the compound semiconductor industry since its early beginnings to establish XRD and XRF as industry-standard metrology tools.
+This long experience means that we understand the analytical problems of our customers, enabling us to offer efficient and automated control solutions for applications from R&D to volume semiconductor production.

-• XRF (2830 ZT) gives thickness and composition information for a wide range of thin films, with contamination and dopant levels and surface uniformity.
+XRF (2830 ZT) gives thickness and composition information for a wide range of thin films, with contamination and dopant levels and surface uniformity.
+It can analyze thicknesses down to half an atomic layer.

 Featured content